Maken X: Music

 The game's original score was composed by Shoji Meguro and Takahiro Ogata.
 The musical style, which was described by Okada as "all techno music with heavy drumbeats", was intended to make the game feel "lively and fast".
 Meguro worked on the soundtrack for around a year and a half, and composed most of the game's music, receiving some concepts for tunes and then being left to his own devices.
 He was faced with restrictions with the console's hardware, but was able to have more creative freedom than his work on Devil Summoner: Soul Hackers.
 The jazz-oriented ending theme, sung by Diana Leaves, was cited by Meguro as one of his favorite compositions from the game.
 Due to his work, Meguro was unable to contribute to the Persona 2 duology at the time despite his previous involvement with Revelations: Persona.
-Meguro returned to compose for Maken Shao, remixing many paces and adding additional musical elements.

 An official soundtrack was released by King Records in Japan on December 23, 1999.
 An album of remixed tracks from the game by a number of guest musicians, Maken X Remix Soundtrack L'Image, released by Avex Mode on January 19, 2000.
 The Maken X album, which became fairly rare in the years following its release, was later re-released by Atlus on iTunes on June 1, 2011.
 A new remix track was included as an exclusive to the digital album.
-Released alongside it was a mini-album of new and remixed music from Maken Shao, titled Maken Shao Mini Soundtrack and released to celebrate the game's tenth anniversary.